bundlewrap/bundlewrap/doc/cli.rst

 	$ bw apply -i mynode

-The most important and most used part of Blockwart, :command:`bw apply` will apply your configuration to a set of :term:`nodes <node>`.
+The most important and most used part of BundleWrap, :command:`bw apply` will apply your configuration to a set of :term:`nodes <node>`.
 By default, it operates in a non-interactive mode.
-When you're trying something new or are otherwise unsure of some changes, use the :option:`-i` switch to have Blockwart interactively ask before each change is made.
+When you're trying something new or are otherwise unsure of some changes, use the :option:`-i` switch to have BundleWrap interactively ask before each change is made.

 |